quat1024/incorporeal-3/buildSrc/README.md

 Things in here are inherited by the other `-conventions` buildscripts, so its definitions apply to all three subprojects.

-Here is where I set up a few things that apply to all Java sources and artifacts I want to build, like the artifact version number, language level, and a few other odds and ends.
+Here is where I set up a few things that apply to all Java sources and artifacts I want to build, like the artifact version number, language level, and a few other odds and ends like the Jetbrains annotations package.
 If I used a code style plugin, this would be a good place to configure it.
-Would also a good place to stick things like jetbrains/findbugs annotation deps.

 ## `incorporeal.common-conventions.gradle.kts`